LedFx/LedFx/docs/api.rst

       ]
     }

-This would end up with a display appearing on the devices as so:
+This would end up with a virtual appearing on the devices as so:

 .. code-block::